mutuma-brian/Stride-by-Marlow/front end/README.md

 # Stride by Marlow E-commerce Platform

-This is an e-commerce platform for Stride by Marlow, a premium sneaker retailer.
+Stride by Marlow is a premium sneaker retailer e-commerce platform built with Next.js, React, and Tailwind CSS.

 ## Getting Started